DarrenDavy12/Account-Transactions-Data-OLTP-Pipeline-Project/README.md

 - **Postgres** (Dockerized) as the transactional database
 - **SQL** for schema creation
 - **Python** to insert sample and synthetic data
+- **Dbeaver** to showcase tables in database format and prepared for querying
 - **Azure Blob Storage** for backing up raw data
 - **Git** for version control and project collaboration